rodriguesaffonso/brazilian-surviors/README.md

 # brazilian-survivors

+TODO
 - enemy progression: time triggered upgrades
 - player progression: stage triggered progression (pop up selection)

-TODO
 - objects might drop collectatable items (collectable component)
-- player health bar
 - make upgrade progression event driven
 - refactor base objects config to better apply upgrades
 - camera and player using the same components
+- object colision: enemies colide and dont stack on top of each other

 BUG
 - Last triangle are colored with white when game is paused